-- Most sellers, due to the sales volume, tend to get habituated with Amazon as their dominant sales channel.
+- Most sellers, due to the sales volume, tend to get habituated to Amazon as their dominant sales channel.
 However, as the pandemic has taught us, never to be dependent on one sales channel.
 Be it Amazon, Facebook or even Google all are often quick to blacklist vendors or partners for infractions (even if by inadvertent).
 For a small or mediums sized business that is over-dependent on Amazon, for sales, a blacklist could prove to be a death kneel, due to evaporation on revenues and subsequent cash flows.

 - Having yourself available in multiple channels, makes you reasonably bulletproof, in case there are issues with one of your channels.
 Additionally, you can unlock those unique elements from those specific business channels

 Notable aspects of Shopify

 When we discuss eCommerce platforms, there is a lot to explore, in terms of options, be it customer experience, branding, 3rd party integrations, as compared to selling on Amazon.
 I will attempt to list a few